sandpiper-framework/sandpiper-web/README.md

 https://github.com/gohugoio/hugo/releases
 ```

-There are no dependencies, simply save the executable to a directory in your PATH and you should be good to go!
+There are no other dependencies.
+Simply save the executable to a directory in your PATH and you should be good to go!

 2. If you want to add or override any css settings, you must install Nodejs and [PostCSS](https://postcss.org/).
 Hugo will take it from there.
 For more information, see the theme's [instructions](https://www.docsy.dev/docs/getting-started/#install-postcss).